Debasmita-isi/twinkle/README.md

-# Breaking Twinkle Authentication Encryption Scheme
+# Breaking Twinkle Authenticated Encryption Scheme

 This repository includes the source code of the tools we utilized in our paper entitled [Breaking the Twinkle Authentication Scheme and Analyzing Its Underlying Permutation]() accepted in [SAC 2025](https://sacworkshop.org/SAC25/).